gluonhiggs/QuantumCompiler/README.md

 # QuantumCompiler

 This is a repository for the Quantum Compiler project.

-The goal of this project is to **reproduce the results** of the paper [Quantum compiling by deep reinforcement learning](https://www.nature.com/articles/s42005-021-00684-3#ref-CR7).
+The initial goal of this project is to **reproduce the results** of the paper [Quantum compiling by deep reinforcement learning](https://www.nature.com/articles/s42005-021-00684-3#ref-CR7).
 The paper presents a quantum compiler that uses deep reinforcement learning to optimize the compilation of quantum circuits.

+With the success of reproducing the results, we will extend the project to solve more problems.
+The next target is to explore what we can do with this paper [Quantum Compiling with Reinforcement Learning on a Superconducting Processor](https://arxiv.org/pdf/2406.12195)

 ## Problems